An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 Maximum Value

-"output" (if you provide this keyword, the estimated values are shown in your output files)
+"output" (if you provide this keyword, the estimated values are included in your output files)

 "bounded" (Meaning the model parameter cannot escape the prior spectrum)

-"reference" (relevant for one parameter, as an anchor.
+"reference" (to set one parameter as an anchor.
 I recommend to use the best researched information)

-The file can look as following with the columns separated by simple spaces.
+The file can look as following with the columns separated by single spaces.

 [PARAMETERS]